msi1427/msi1427.github.io/content/bio.md

 Other than AI, I also like to explore History, Theology, Geopolitics, Psychology, Social Sciences and various STEM, medicine and healthcare-related topics in my leisure.
 As I consider myself a lifelong student of scientific research and development, I put myself on a ceaseless journey to unravel the mysteries of this convoluted universe so that I can bring positive changes to the world.

 ### Research Interests:
-- NLU and NLG efficient Modeling, Benchmarking, and Evaluation
-- Robustness in NLP
+- Efficient modeling, benchmarking, evaluation and robustness in NLP
 - Annotating and cleaning datasets with minimal cost
 - Fact verification using historical data
 - Explainable, Interpretable, and Reproducible AI
 - Low-resource and Multilingual NLP
-- AI for Good (Social, Clinical & Other Disciplines)
+- AI for Good (Social, Clinical \& Other Disciplines)

 ### Education:
 <span class="icon"> <img src="https://img.icons8.com/office/30/000000/graduation-cap.png"/> </span> **B.Sc in [Computer Science and Engineering](https://cse.iutoic-dhaka.edu/), 2021** <br/>